vrizzi/styleguide/README.md

 ## Discussion :busts_in_silhouette:

-:deciduous_tree: :smile: :sunny: :sunglasses: :tophat:

-**This is a living project** so you don't need to agree with everything presented by the documents.
+:deciduous_tree: **This is a living project** :sunny: so you don't need to agree with everything presented by the documents.
 Feel free to [open an issue](../../issues) to discuss changes and whatnot.